Karna1014/KCBookatable/README.md

    ### Usage:

-   As a develop, this project provides a template for readily generating a ReadMe document for a new project.
+   This class project provides a simple template for booking reservations and defaulting to a waitlist once tables are at capacity.

    #### License: